pudly/schmopera-hugo/content/articles/belle-darling-klondike-queen.md

 Natalie Frijia creates a real force in the Klondike Kate we meet in _Belle Darling Klondike Queen_, and Lindsay Sutherland Boal delivers in the title role. _Belle Darling_ is done entirely in vaudeville style - songs and all - Sutherland Boal leading her supportive, adaptive, hilarious ensemble of three (Sarah Kaufmann, Madeleine Keesmaat-Walsh, and Roxhanne Norman).

 The vaudeville through-line is brilliant.
-On the surface, it's a reminder that putting on a variety show takes major skill; it's another layer of being wowed by Klondike Kate, that she can not only survive in a corset in the Yukon, but put on a great show night after night.
+On the surface, it's a reminder that putting on a variety show takes major skill; it's another layer of being wowed by Klondike Kate (and Sutherland Boal, frankly), that she can not only survive in a corset in the Yukon, but put on a great show night after night.

+And it's a way for us to get nothing but great stories from a truly charismatic woman.
+Kate does that arresting, amazing, rare thing onstage, where she makes friends with her audience, and overshares in a beautiful way.
+We learn about her adventures, her face-offs with mountains and men, and her near-insane love for the stage.
+We understand that she's smart, aware of the grey areas inherent in her work; if she ever ever sold more than her stage presence, she did it by choice, goddammit.
+We

 * heydays, traps for women, feeling part of a community